rayryeng/Udacity_Sensor_Fusion_Nanodegree/README.md

 specifically with `brew install opencv`.
 On Windows, you can download pre-compiled binaries from the official website: https://opencv.org/releases/

+Navigate to the `SFND_Camera/` directory to access the exercises and projects for this course.

 ### Intro to OpenCV Exercises

 Navigate to the `SFND_Camera/intro_to_opencv_exercises/OpenCV_exercises` directory, then build it: